Bassitt shines, A’s hit 3 homers in 6-2 win over Angels

 OHTANI’S NEXT START

-Ohtani is likely to make his next mound start Friday in Oakland, manager Joe Maddon said.
-The Halos have a day off Monday, allowing all of their starting pitchers to get extra rest if needed.
-Maddon said the team isn’t concerned about Ohtani’s velocity, which was down in his last start last Wednesday.
+Ohtani is likely to make his next mound start Friday in Oakland, Maddon said.
+The Angels aren’t concerned about Ohtani’s velocity, which was down in his last start last Wednesday.
 Ohtani is “feeling great,” Maddon said.

 TRAINER’S ROOM